szukalski/aws-cdk-ez/API.md

 ```

 - *Type:* [`aws-cdk-lib.aws_ec2.Vpc`](#aws-cdk-lib.aws_ec2.Vpc)
-- *Default:* Create a VPC with private NAT subnets
+- *Default:* undefined, if left undefined then a new VPC with private NAT subnets will be created.

-VPC to deploy instance into.
+VPC to deploy into.

 ---